cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/03-installing-cutlang.md

 ---

 > ## Prerequsite: Familiarity with Docker
-> Please make sure that you have followed the [Docker pre-exercises](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/) and are familiarity with Docker containers.
+> Please make sure that you have followed the [Docker pre-exercises](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/) and are familiar with Docker containers.
 {: .prereq}

 Please make sure that you prepare the CutLang setup before the next exercise.